-The White Sox sent slugging infielder Roy Sievers to the Phillies for two players, including pitcher Johnny Buzhardt.
+The White Sox sent slugging first baseman Roy Sievers to the Phillies for third baseman Charley Smith and pitcher Johnny Buzhardt.

-Buzhardt would become part of the stellar Sox starting rotation in the mid-60s, and was particularly good against the Yankees — going 7-0 against them between 1962 and 1967.
-He’d win 48 games in five-and-a-half years with the Sox, posting an ERA of 3.00 or less in three seasons.
+Smith played poorly, but Buzhardt would become part of the stellar Sox starting rotation in the mid-60s — and was particularly good against the Yankees, going 7-0 against them between 1962 and 1967.
+He’d win 49 games in five-and-a-half years with the Sox, posting an ERA better than 3.00 in both 1963 and 1964.